-About every 8 minutes, a child under age 6 is given the wrong dose of medication, according to a new study in the journal Pediatrics.
+About every 8 minutes, a child under age 6 is given the wrong dose of medication, according to an October 2014 study in the journal Pediatrics.
 The medication mistakes typically involved younger children taking pain or cough medication.
 The medication is usually given by a well meaning caregiver who thought they followed directions.

 According to the study, between 2002 and 2012, about 63,000 children annually received the wrong dose or wrong type of medicine.
 The study, which examined calls to poison control centers only, likely underestimates the number of mistakes.

 Fortunately, the vast majority of these mistakes (95 percent) were not life-threatening, and the child was able to be monitored at home by parents or caregivers.
 In 4.4 percent of cases, the child visited a healthcare facility such as an emergency room for treatment and monitoring.
 Less than 1 percent of children required admission to a hospital, either in critical or non-critical care units.

 More than a quarter of these occurred in children less than one year of age.
 The most common types of medicines included painkillers, like ibuprofen and acetaminophen (25.2 percent of errors), and cough and cold preparations (24.6 percent).
 Liquid formulations were far more likely to be the subject of a mistake, especially with babies and infants.
 Almost 90 percent of reported medication errors in this age group involved a liquid formulation instead of a tab.

 Although they represented a small percentage of overall mistakes, the fastest growing category of medication mistakes involved dietary supplements, herbal medicines, and homeopathic medicines.
 Mistakes with these types of remedies grew almost 800 percent over the study period.